phanxgames/dictionaryjs/readme.md

 A simple dictionary wrapper for JavaScript objects providing associative array functionality and helpful methods.
 Methods include: get, set, getDefault, remove, has, size, empty, asyncEmpty, forEach, and asyncForEach.

+### New ES6 Version

+An amazing new version is now available, taking advantage of ES6 proxy classes and generator/yield flow controls.
+See <a href="https://www.npmjs.com/package/dictionaryjs-es6">dictionaryjs-es6</a> to start using it today!

 ### Features

 * Get and Set entries as key/value pairs